GAET Send Information Report: Copley Academy 2018 - 19

 Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.

 When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents/carers.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
+We will use this to determine the appropriate level of support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

 - Consulting and involving pupils and parents/carers